Everytab/ES7-Releases/README.md

 An older version of the code is Open Source (es.bas)

+ES/7 is not a fully fledged software, we try to make sure releases have less bugs, but don't expect it to be fully stable

+Joi the discord server for more unstable betas.

 **Troubleshooting FAIL codes**
 00000000 - ACPI Shutdown failure - nothing to worry about